flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 ### Network service

-Apart from the online store, there were many more online solutions added to the platform, including the debuting **Playstation Network**, a free online service competing directly with Microsoft's paid-for [Xbox Live](`r ref("xbox#network-service")`).
+Apart from the online store, there were many more online solutions added to the platform, including the debuting **PlayStation Network**, a free online service competing directly with Microsoft's paid-for [Xbox Live](`r ref("xbox#network-service")`).

-Playstation Network enabled users to create a personal account and assign an avatar, then use that new digital persona to do multiplayer gaming, message and other social interactions.
+PlayStation Network enabled users to create a personal account and assign an avatar, then use that new digital persona to do multiplayer gaming, message and other social interactions.
 Users can also earn **trophies** if they complete a certain event in a game, and these then show up in the online profile (as in some form of medal of honour) to intimidate rivals and gain the respect of friends, I think.

 (ref:trophiestitle) Trophies